2024 French Open Odds Tracker

 French Open Men’s Singles Championships By Country

-The French have won 38 French Open Men’s Singles Championships, but they haven’t claimed top honors lately.
+France has the most French Open Men’s Singles Championships with 38.
+But France hasn’t claimed top honors lately.
 The last homegrown French Open title-holder was Yannick Noah, who won it all in 1983.

 Past French Open Women’s Singles Champions